TomKrauss/pks-edit/doc/manual/editing_files.md

 # Editing Files
+This section describes the features provided by PKS Edit to edit files.
+Most of the described functions are accessible from the _Edit_ and from the _Functions_ menu.

 ## Selecting text
 You may select text in PKS Edit using either the mouse and dragging over a range of text to select